pioneer

 Sources

-- Bhadkaria, A. et al. (2023).
-“Moth bean (Vigna aconitifolia): a minor legume with major potential to address global agricultural challenges.”
-Frontiers in Plant Science.
+- National Center for Biotechnology Information.
+“Moth bean (Vigna aconitifolia): a minor legume with major potential.”
+Frontiers in Plant Science (PMC).